shaharjacob/FAME/README.md

 ## Goal
 Our main goal is to understand analogy, for example:
-windscreen wiper is used to remove water for the window like ...
+windscreen wiper is used to remove water from the window like ...
 So first we need to understand the windscreen wiper rule.

 **The goal: understading nouns rules.**